aftialabs/morf-docs/Morf Getting Started Guide.md

 ## Creating Morf Forms

 To create your first Morf form, navigate to https://editor.getmorf.io/.
 In the left-hand panel, you can edit the form defintion.
+In the right-hand pane you can see a real-time preview of the form.

 The definition consists of 3 main parts:
 <ul>
   <li>config</li>